Setting your location helps us to show you nearby providers and locations based on your healthcare needs.

 A concerted effort is being made within the genetics community to shift terminology used to describe genetic variation.
 The shift is to use the term "variant" rather than the term "mutation" to describe a difference that exists between the person or group being studied and the reference sequence, particularly for differences that exist in the germline.
 Variants can then be further classified as benign (harmless), likely benign, of uncertain significance, likely pathogenic, or pathogenic (disease causing).
 Throughout this summary, we will use the term pathogenic variant to describe a disease-causing mutation.
 Refer to the Cancer Genetics Overview summary for more information about variant classification.

 The public health burden of prostate cancer is substantial.
-A total of 191,930 new cases of prostate cancer and 33,330 deaths from the disease are anticipated in the United States in 2020, making it the most frequent nondermatologic cancer among U.S. males.
-A man's lifetime risk of prostate cancer is one in nine.
+A total of 248,530 new cases of prostate cancer and 34,130 deaths from the disease are anticipated in the United States in 2021, making it the most frequent nondermatologic cancer among U.S. males.
+A man's lifetime risk of prostate cancer is one in eight.
 Prostate cancer is the second leading cause of cancer death in men, exceeded only by lung cancer.

 Some men with prostate cancer remain asymptomatic and die from unrelated causes rather than as a result of the cancer itself.
 This may be due to the advanced age of many men at the time of diagnosis, slow tumor growth, or response to therapy.
-The estimated number of men with latent prostate carcinoma (i.e., prostate cancer that is present in the prostate gland but never detected or diagnosed during a patient's life) is greater than the number of men with clinically detected disease.
+In an analysis of 58 autopsy studies, the estimated number of men globally with latent prostate carcinoma (i.e., prostate cancer that is present in the prostate gland but never detected or diagnosed during a patient's life) varied by race.
+A 50% prevalence of latent prostate cancer was found by age 60 years in men of African descent, age 80 years in Caucasianmen, and age 90 years in Asian men.
 A better understanding is needed of the genetic and biologic mechanisms that determine why some prostate carcinomas remain clinically silent, while others cause serious, even life-threatening illness.

 Risk Factors for Prostate Cancer

 Approximately 10% of prostate cancer cases are diagnosed in men younger than 56 years and represent early-onset prostate cancer.
 Data from the Surveillance, Epidemiology, and End Results (SEER) Program show that early-onset prostate cancer is increasing, and there is evidence that some cases may be more aggressive.
+There is a worldwide trend toward an increase in the number of men younger than 40 years diagnosed with prostate cancer, often with poor prognoses.
 Because early-onset cancers may result from germline pathogenic variants, young men with prostate cancer are being extensively studied with the goal of identifying prostate cancer susceptibility genes.

 Among the many data sources included in this meta-analysis, those from the Swedish population-based Family-Cancer Database warrant special comment.
 These data were derived from a resource that contained more than 11.8 million individuals, among whom there were 26,651 men with medically verified prostate cancer, of which 5,623 were familial cases.
 The size of this data set, with its nearly complete ascertainment of the entire Swedish population and objective verification of cancer diagnoses, should yield risk estimates that are both accurate and free of bias.
 When the familial age-specific hazard ratios (HRs) for prostate cancer diagnosis and mortality were computed, as expected, the HR for prostate cancer diagnosis increased with more family history.
 Specifically, HRs for prostate cancer were 2.12 (95% confidence interval [CI], 2.05–2.20) with an affected father only, 2.96 (95% CI, 2.80–3.13) with an affected brother only, and 8.51 (95% CI, 6.13–11.80) with a father and two brothers affected.
 The highest HR, 17.74 (95% CI, 12.26–25.67), was seen in men with three brothers diagnosed with prostate cancer.
 The HRs were even higher when the affected relative was diagnosed with prostate cancer before age 55 years.